slazav/data_f2_nafen/flopper_dacfiles/data2/Readme.md

 - Remove points where temperature was not stable

-Data will go to ../data2_1m and ../data2_5m folders

-Access to ../data1 dataset
-should be available.
-f2/icta data is taken from the database at http://slazav.xyz:8091/
+Access to ../data1 dataset should be available. f2/icta data is taken from the database at http://slazav.xyz:8091/